-hide

-- Completely ignore field.
-This is useful if you access a database using different configuration files and a

-field is not relevant to a particular instance.
-See also Over-riding values.

-- isolate_display

-- Set to 'no' to not show field on the isolate information page.

-- · length
+· length

 - Length of field, default 12.

-- log_delete
+· log delete

-- Sets if the field value will be recorded in the log table if the isolate is deleted.
+Sets if the field value will be recorded in the log table if the isolate is deleted.
 Set to 'yes' or 'no', default is 'no'.
 The id and isolate name are always recorded if deletion is logged.

-- · maindisplay
+maindisplay

 - Sets if field is displayed in the main table after a database search, 'yes' or 'no', default 'yes'.
 This setting can be overridden by individual user preferences.

-- max
+• max

-- Maximum value for integer and date types.
+Maximum value for integer and date types.
 Special values such as CURRENT_YEAR and CUR-RENT_DATE can be used.

-- min
+• min

 - Minimum value for integer and date types.

-- multiple
+• multiple

 - Sets if field allows multiple values to be set for it, 'yes' or 'no', default 'no'.
 If set to 'yes', then the underlying field in the database must be an ARRAY type, e.g. text[].

-- no_curate
+• no curate

-- Setting this will hide the field in the curator interface and prevent it from being manually modified.
-This is

-useful for fields that are populated by automated scripts or database triggers.
-Can be 'yes' or 'no', default
+Setting this will hide the field in the curator interface and prevent it from being manually modified.
+This is useful for fields that are populated by automated scripts or database triggers.
+Can be 'yes' or 'no', default 'no'.

-'no'.

-- · no_submissions
+• no_submissions

-- Setting this will hide the field in the submission template.
+Setting this will hide the field in the submission template.
 The field is still available if it is added back to the template manually.

-- optlist
+· optlist

 - Sets if this field has a list of allowed values, default 'no'.
 Surround each option with an <option> tag.

-- prefixes
+prefixes

-- Sets the name of a field that this field should be used as a prefix for.
+Sets the name of a field that this field should be used as a prefix for.
 That field must be defined.
 An example of where this would be useful is for defining AMR fields, where one field is a modifier (>,<,=) for a MIC value field.
 A field with this attribute defined will not be shown as a separate field within the isolate record, but will be displayed as a prefix to the value of the set field.
 The prefix field will also not be labelled in the curation interface isolate add/update form, but will appear immediately before and inline with the prefixed field.

-- query

-- Set to 'no' to exclude field from query drop-down lists.

-- regex
+regex

 - Regular expression used to constrain field values, e.g. regex="^[A-Z].\$" forces the first letter of the value to be capitalized.

-- · required
+· required

-- Sets if data is required for this field.
-Allowed values are 'yes', 'no', 'expected', 'genome_required' or 'genome_expected'; default 'yes'.
+Sets if data is required for this field, 'yes', 'no', or 'expected', default 'yes'.
 If set to 'expected', the value cannot be left empty when batch adding an isolate record or using the submission system, but a null value can be explicitly set using the value 'null'.
 The use of this is to encourage submitters to include a value for this field if it is available, while still allowing empty values if it is not.
-Setting the value to 'genome_required' or 'genome_expected' only affect genome submissions.

-- · separator

-- Optional string to place between field prefix value and field value if the prefixes attribute is defined.

-- · suffix

-- Optional string that is displayed after value in isolate information page and curation interface.
-Useful for adding units for numerical values.

-- · userfield

-- Select if you want this field to have its own dropdown filter box of users (populated from the users table):

-'yes' or 'no', default 'no'.

-- web

-- URL that will be used to hyperlink field values.
-If [?] is included in the URL, this will be substituted for the actual field value.